The Henrietta Lacks Memorial Lecture

 The Henrietta Lacks Memorial Lecture will always be free and open to the public.

-Read Johns Hopkins Medicine’s official statement on Henrietta Lacks and HeLa cells.
-View the 2016 video to learn more about the global impact of her cells.
+Read Johns Hopkins Medicine’s official statement on Henrietta Lacks and HeLa cells and learn more about the legacy of Henrietta Lacks at Johns Hopkins.

 Click the links below to learn more: